jgressmann/supercan/README.md

 This is project SuperCAN.
 An open source USB to CAN-FD protocol.
-SuperCAN works with the open source [D5035-01](https://github.com/RudolphRiedel/USB_CAN-FD) hardware to form a working USB 2.0 to CAN-FD interface.
+SuperCAN works with the open source [D5035-01](https://github.com/RudolphRiedel/USB_CAN-FD) hardware to form an USB 2.0 to CAN-FD interface.

 # Status